 - Package forwarding

 - Mail shredding, mail disposal, or mail recycling

 - Check depositing

 Before setting out on your journey, it’s a good idea to do the following:

-- If you have pets be sure to take care of their accommodations before you travel.
-You might find them a loving new home if the travel is too risky for their health.
-If you plan on taking your pet be sure to get them vaccinated and obtain the necessary travel and medical pet documents.
+- If you have pets, be sure to take care of their accommodations before you travel.
+You might need to find them a loving new home if the travel is too risky for their health.
+If you plan on taking your pet, be sure to get them vaccinated and obtain the necessary travel and medical pet documents.

 - Address any safety concerns if you’re traveling to a tumultuous country.
 It is best to research the country or countries you’ll be visiting ahead of time.
 You can start with the Department of State’s travel warnings and check websites such as Nomadlist.

 - Decide what to pack for your travel destinations.
 A minimalist approach is popular with the digital nomad crowd (this list is useful for packing), but be sure to think of things that are hard to acquire in certain countries.
 For example, deodorant is notoriously hard to find in China.

 - Determine what to do with your remaining things such as give them away, sell, or store your items.